-Becoming a personal trainer has never been easier, thanks to our internationally recognised training courses and certificates.
+Becoming a personal trainer has never been easier, thanks to our internationally recognised personal training courses and certificates.
 Once you receive your personal trainer qualifications, you might assume that you’ve done everything that you need to grow your business.

 However, being a personal trainer means running a business.
 Getting your first few clients is great news, and you should celebrate.
 What you shouldn’t do is sit back and relax.
 Don’t rely on word of mouth and happy clients to help you grow your business model.